ans-group/docs.ukfast.co.uk/source/fastdrive/resettingpasswords.md

 ![Image87](files/Image87.png)

-The user wants to then click __Edit Profile’ on the following page.
+The user wants to then click __Edit Profile__ on the following page.

 ![Image88](files/Image88.png)